 The Bolton-based fighter had been due to meet Peterson in a rematch of their controversial December bout on Saturday.

-was cancelled after Peterson tested positive
+But the fight was cancelled after Peterson tested positive for synthetic testosterone.

 Peterson says he took the testosterone for medical reasons and has rejected calls from Khan to surrender his WBA and IBF belts.

 But Khan said: "I think he knows deep down he did wrong.
 It's a shame the fight didn't happen.
 I trained out of my skin and wanted to win those titles back."

 Peterson has apologised for the fight being cancelled but Khan said: "It will take more than an apology for what happened last December, my life was at risk.
 One punch can change a fighter's life.